jcdarwin/fedora_rest/README.txt

 INSTALLATION:

-1. Place the entire fedora_rest directory into your Drupal sites/all/modules directory.
+1. Place the entire fedora_rest directory into your Drupal sites/all *or* default/modules directory.

+2. Configure any authentication settings needed for conection to your Fedora repository in: sites/all *or* default/modules/fedora_rest/settings.php

-2. Enable the workflow module by navigating to:
+3. Enable the module by navigating to:

      Administer > Site building > Modules > Fedora Commons Repository

    Enabling the Fedora REST API module will create the necessary database tables for you.

-3. Configure the import parameters at:
+4. Configure the import parameters at:

      Administer > Site configuration > Fedora API settings